umair-builds/SafarAI/README.md

-##SafarAI:
-Intelligent Travel & Expense Companion A specialized AI assistant that goes beyond general chat to act as a dedicated travel guide.
-It calculates precise travel expenses, distances, and estimated times of arrival for inter-city journeys by querying a structured SQL database, ensuring factual accuracy rather than hallucinations.
+🚀 SafarAI – Intelligent Travel & Expense Companion

+SafarAI is a specialized AI assistant designed to act as a reliable travel guide, focusing on factual accuracy rather than generic chat responses.
+It calculates travel expenses, distances, and estimated arrival times for inter-city journeys by querying a structured SQL database instead of relying on model guesswork.
-Agentic Architecture (Memory + Tools) Utilizes an advanced "Assistant" approach that maintains conversational memory (stateful chat) to understand context.
-It implements "Tool Use" (Function Calling) to perform actions beyond text generation, allowing the AI to dynamically fetch real-time data from a local SQLite database.

-Hybrid Model Benchmarking (Local vs. Cloud) Built using the standard OpenAI SDK to seamlessly switch between local inference (Llama 3.2 via Ollama) and ultra-fast cloud inference (Groq).
-This setup demonstrates a comparative analysis of latency, accuracy, and cost between running models on edge devices versus the cloud.

-Interactive Demo with Gradio Features a clean, user-friendly web interface built with Gradio that visualizes the AI's "thought process."
-It displays real-time streaming responses and explicitly shows when the AI triggers a "Tool Call," providing transparency and building user trust in the system's logic.
+🧠 Agentic Architecture (Memory + Tools)

+SafarAI follows an agent-based design with:

+Stateful conversational memory to maintain travel context across turns

+Tool / Function Calling to dynamically query a local SQLite database

+Deterministic responses grounded in structured data, minimizing hallucinations

+⚡ Hybrid Model Benchmarking (Local vs Cloud)

+The system supports dynamic model switching using the OpenAI SDK:

+Local inference: Llama 3.2 via Ollama (edge-device friendly)

+Cloud inference: Groq for ultra-low latency responses

+This enables direct comparison of:

+Latency

+Accuracy

+Cost efficiency

+🎛 Interactive Demo with Gradio

+SafarAI includes a clean Gradio-based web interface that:

+Streams responses in real time

+Visualizes the AI’s reasoning flow

+Explicitly shows when a tool call is triggered

+Improves transparency and user trust in AI decisions

+🛠 Tech Stack

+Python

+OpenAI SDK

+Llama 3.2 (Ollama)

+Groq

+SQLite

+Gradio